 Designing for Upsales

 You're here!
 Hey everyone, they're here!
 We were hoping you'd visit.
-This page is ment to aid anyone building user interfaces for the Upsales brand.
+This page is meant to aid anyone building user interfaces for the Upsales brand.
 As you might notice, this page is a work in progress.

 How we create a great product

-To make sure that we are developing a great product for our end users which focuses on the correct needs and behaviors, we work in an iterative manner through four stages.
+To make sure that we are developing a great product for our end users which focuses on the correct needs and behaviours, we work in an iterative manner through four stages.
 The stages combined make up the methodology of the Double Diamond Process.

 The double diamond process

-The Double Diamond Process consists of the four stages; Discover, Define, Develop and Deliver.
+The Double Diamond Process consists of the four stages: Discover, Define, Develop and Deliver.
 Going through the different stages iteratively we are always making sure that the correct needs are understood and later met through our solutions.

 Below is a compilation of how we approach all the different stages together with methodologies granting an effective design journey.